-Our lead product candidate in lysosomal storage diseases, 4D-310, is wholly-owned and under development for the treatment of Fabry disease, a progressive and fatal condition with cardiac complications cited as the leading cause of death.
-Classic Fabry disease is known to affect at least 5,000 males in the United States.
-However, we estimate the incidence rate may be higher as recent newborn screening suggests the total number of individuals with Fabry-related genetic mutations in the United States, as well as France, Germany, Italy, Spain and the United Kingdom (the EU-5) could fall between 50,000 and 70,000.
-Moreover, a recent multicenter study estimated that 57% of patients seen in the clinic are of the classic phenotype.
-Thus, we estimate the total addressable male Fabry patient population in the United States to be approximately 10,000 individuals, and including the EU-5, we estimate the total addressable male population to be approximately 18,800 individuals.
-4D-310 uses a proprietary vector designed for efficient, low dose intravenous delivery to cardiac and other relevant tissues and to have minimal toxicities, and potential resistance to pre-existing antibodies in the patient population.
+Our lead product candidate in lysosomal storage diseases, 4D-310, is wholly-owned and under development for the treatment of Fabry disease.
+Fabry disease affects at least 5,000 people in the United States and is progressive and fatal with cardiac complications being the leading cause of death.
+4D-310 uses a proprietary vector designed for efficient, low dose intravenous delivery to cardiac and other relevant tissues and to have minimal toxicities, and potential resistance to pre-existing antibodies in the human population.
 The approved enzyme replacement therapies (ERT) reportedly do not adequately address Fabry cardiomyopathy, a leading cause of death in this disease.
-In 2019, we initiated IND-enabling pharmacology and Good Laboratory Practices (GLP) toxicology and biodistribution studies with 4D-310, and in April 2019, we held a pre-IND meeting with the U.S. Food and Drug Administration (FDA).
+In 2019, we intend to advance 4D-310 to IND-enabling pharmacology and Good Laboratory Practices (GLP) toxicology and biodistribution studies.
 4D-310 Phase 1/2 clinical trial initiation is planned for the second half of 2020.
 We expect initial human safety and biomarker data by